 Mr. Stohr received his MBA in Finance from the Wharton School at the University of Pennsylvania and his BS in Finance from the University of Illinois at Champaign-Urbana.

-Mr. Tanner resides in California leading Western U.S. efforts.
-Prior to MGG, Mr. Tanner was with Cerberus Business Finance, sourcing, evaluating, negotiating, and managing investment and acquisition opportunities.
-He was responsible for all aspects of the transaction process from due diligence to legal documentation and post-investment portfolio management, including regular dialogue and strategy sessions with ownership and management teams.
-Previously, Mr. Tanner was with D. E. Shaw Direct Capital, overseeing and managing all phases of diligence, modeling, and investment committee memoranda composition.
-Mr. Tanner began his career at UBS Investment Bank, working for their Leveraged Finance, Restructuring, and Financial Sponsors Group, and also worked at Sorenson Capital.
+Mr. Tanner joined MGG in 2015 and resides in California leading Western U.S. efforts.
+Prior to MGG, Mr. Tanner spent roughly a decade with Cerberus Business Finance and D. E. Shaw Direct Capital – during that time he was responsible for all aspects of the transaction process including origination, due diligence, legal documentation and post-investment portfolio management.
+Mr. Tanner began his career in San Francisco at UBS Investment Bank where he worked with their Leveraged Finance, Restructuring, and Financial Sponsors Group; he also worked at Sorenson Capital.

-In his spare time, Mr. Tanner enjoys spending time with his family, volunteering in his church and playing squash.
+Mr. Tanner enjoys spending time with his family, volunteering in his church, and playing squash and tennis.
 Mr. Tanner received his BA in Classical Studies from Stanford University.

 Mr. Whitcomb has over 20 years’ experience in middle market direct lending and leveraged finance.
 He joined us from TCW Direct Lending (formerly Regiment Capital’s direct lending arm) where from 2005 to 2015, Mr. Whitcomb was a Managing Director responsible for the origination, structuring, and monitoring of portfolio investments.
 He began his career in 1994 at Bankers Trust in the Leveraged Finance Group, and worked at both BankBoston and UBS in Leveraged Finance prior to joining Regiment Capital.
 He is a graduate of Middlebury College in Middlebury, Vermont, where he graduated cum laude with majors in International Economics and Spanish.